Ajmak9/wuom/README.md

  ### WUOM Void Orientation
 Advanced orientation module for incomplete, ambiguous or saturated fields.
-Recommended as a continuation of WUOM and Color Lens.
+Recommended as an continuation of WUOM and Color Lens, not as a first entry point into the system.
  → https://roblesrionegro.gumroad.com/l/zfmka

 ### Individual geometries